ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/gptom-integration.md

 ### Payment registration on a terminal according to the default settings

-In this case, this is the standard BC functionality where the user uses the Post and Send function for posting.
+In this case, this is the standard Business Central functionality where the user uses the Post and Send function for posting.
 Each customer has a document posting profile set on his/her card, or the profile marked as default is used.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Terminals** and then choose the related link.
 2. On the **Payment Terminals** page, select the terminal where you want to make the payment.